QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/applying-textures.md

 A Trenchbroom game configuration (stored as a .cfg file) tells Trenchbroom about the name of your game, and where your game's project directory is.

 When you install Qodot, you get a resource tool to create your own Trenchbroom config file.
+When you **double click** the .tres file, you get a menu in the Inspector.

-It's here so you can create a unique .cfg for your each Godot project.
+This lets you create a unique the details for a .cfg for your Godot project.

-Note
-{: .label .label-blue }
-Although we encourage you to make a unique .cfg for each Godot project, you can create a generic Trenchbroom config file for Qodot.
-However, you will have to copy/paste textures between your generic Qodot folder and whichever Godot project that's using the generic config.
+When it's ready, you can click *Config Folder -> Export* and Qodot will automatically create the .cfg, as well as appropriate subfolders and accompanying files in your Trenchbroom `/games` directory.

 Use the FileSystem dock to search for the `Qodot_Trenchbroom_Config_Folder.tres` file.
 It is installed at  `res://addons/qodot/game_definitions/trenchbroom/`.
 You can ignore `Qodot_Trenchbroom_Config_File.tres`, it's the `_Folder` variant we want.